AdwaitKulkarni58/AdwaitKulkarni58/README.md

 ![](https://komarev.com/ghpvc/?username=AdwaitKulkarni58&color=blue)
 # Who am I:
 - Hi, I’m Adwait!
-I am currently in my second-year studying computer science at The University of British Columbia in Vancouver, Canada!
+I am currently in my third-year studying computer science at The University of British Columbia in Vancouver, Canada!
 - I’m interested in all things programming and logic related!
 Especially solving puzzles and problems!

 <hr />

 # What I am doing right now:
 - I'm currently working with Spring Boot applications, RESTful APIs, and microservices.
-- My latest big project was a full-stack application, a user management system which I built using HTML, CSS, and JavaScript(EJS) on the front-end with an Express.js and MongoDB back-end in a Node.js runtime environment.
+- My latest big project was a full-stack images gallery application I built using React.js on the front-end with Python Flask for the backend in a Node.js runtime environment.
 - I have built some projects related to front-end development and I recently made some projects related to APIs and a full stack Netflix clone.
 - I am also learning Apache Kafka on the side as well upskilling myself on Python.